rainbowsend/TIE-GCM-PDAF/README.md

 #### HANDLING
   Controls how the program handles a parameter:

-  "none": the parameter is not influenced by the assimilation system
+  * `"none"`: the parameter is not influenced by the assimilation system

-  "perturb": Perturb the parameter according to the perturbations in the specified ensemble file.
+  * `"perturb"`: Perturb the parameter according to the perturbations in the specified ensemble file.

-  "calibrate": Co-estimate the parameter
+  * `"calibrate"`: Co-estimate the parameter

-  "overwrite": overwrite the parameter by the values (not perturbations) specified inthe  ensemble file
+  * `"overwrite"`: overwrite the parameter by the values (not perturbations) specified inthe  ensemble file

-  "mean": replace the parameter with the ensemble mean specified in the ensemble file
+  * `"mean"`: replace the parameter with the ensemble mean specified in the ensemble file

   **Type**: string